anandojha/qmrebind/docs/getting_started.rst

 Software Requirements
 ########################

-Make sure to install these packages before running the QMMMReBind_SEEKR:
+Make sure to install these packages before running the qmrebind:

 * ORCA